nerva-project/nerva-docs/docs/about.md

 # About
 This page aims to provide information about the NERVA project and answer common questions.
 For help using the NERVA software, refer to User Guides section.
-You can also read more about the project on the [main website][nerva-website-link], and join our growing community on [Discord][nerva-discord-link], [Telegram][nerva-telegram-link] and [Reddit][nerva-reddit-link].
+You can also read more about the project on the [main website][nerva-website-link], and join our growing community on [Discord][nerva-discord-link] and [Reddit][nerva-reddit-link].

 <hr>